 This course is designed to provide students with knowledge and skills related to multi-craft technicians in a variety of fields.
 Information in this course is based on the National Center for Construction Education and Research (NCCER) core curriculum and prepares students to test for the NCCER credential.

-Lecture: 2 hours Contact Hours: 4 Credit Hours: 3 Lab: 1 hour
+Lecture: 2 hours Lab: 1 hour Contact Hours: 4

 WKO 131 MSSC Safety Course